"

 13 Authentic Learning Activities and Assessments

 Authentic learning is a style of learning that is like real-life learning.
 Students are encouraged to create real-life, tangible products that use the knowledge and skills acquired to create real-world tangible products and experiences.
-Integrating authentic learning into your online classroom with activities and assessments not only allows students to use the knowledge and skills you have taught, but it also allows them to create products that are meaningful to their learning, their career, and the community.
+Integrating authentic learning into your online classroom through activities and assessments not only allows students to apply the knowledge and skills you have taught, but also to create products that are meaningful to their learning, their careers, and the community.

 The 10 Design Elements of Authentic Learning: